sandeepperkariappdev/redux-sample/README.md

     c.
 Write a function to export the "rootsaga" from the file.
     d.
 Write another function(fetch) to make the services call to login the user.
     e. fetch function uses the funciton imported form the service file  that will be create on step 24.
     f. fetch function uses types to dipatch the response returned from the service call.
+    g. integrating the "sagas" to the redux or application "store", go to the store/index.js file, import the sagas file,
+    h. create a middleware and apply the middleware to the store.
 --------------------------------------
 --------------------------------------
 24. SERVICE CALLS: Making services calls and consuming the data.